primus-labs/.github/profile/readme.md

 PADO always seeks a secure and compliant way to build the products with user-centric design for both end-users and developers.

-About PADO Labs: We are firm belivers in MPC and other advanced cryptography techniques.
+About PADO Labs: We are firm believers in MPC and other advanced cryptography techniques.